Meet Beverly Motley

 - Chase the worst first and evaluate the worst first.

 - If you are job hunting, ask during an interview “What are your top two pain points (e.g. frustrations)?
 What keeps you up at night?”
 Then volunteer to solve a problem using the LSS skills learned.
-Companies love employees who are problem solvers, critical thinkers, intellectually curious with goals of saving money, increasing revenue while enhancing process efficiency.
+Companies love employees who are problem solvers, critical thinkers, intellectually curious, and interested in setting goals that can save money, increase revenue, and enhance process efficiency.

 - Create your personal Lean Six Sigma (LSS) tool box based on the types of problems you will typically need to solve.
 About 90% of Bev’s consulting work is in business operations.
 Her standard tool box consists of the following nine tools that she uses across all projects: Project Charter, Executive Summary, Voice of the Customer, SWOT analysis; Value Stream Mapping, Defects Per Million Opportunities (DPMO), Cost of Poor Quality, Control and Pareto Charts.
 The tools help Bev define, measure, analyze, and improve her clients’ operations.
 She adds tools as needed based on the pain point or type of problem to be solved.